saikatsardar01/InkAuth/README.md

 ## ❤️ About

-Teazon is designed to unify reading, learning, and audio experiences into one seamless platform.
+Ink Auth is designed to unify reading, learning, and audio experiences into one seamless platform.